karanlohia98/NodejsApi/README.md

 password varchar(50) Not Null, dateTime Timestamp

-• Note*: You should use Node js for API creation.
+* Note: You should use Node js for API creation.